Walking is a natural activity that is restricted due to our lifestyle, work habits and the availability of automobiles.

 Hence, walking has effects on almost all body parts.

-Effects of walking on gut and stomach
+Effects of walking on the gut and stomach

 Due to this, the small and large intestines have periodic movements.